ArPiRobot/ArPiRobot-ImageScripts/README.md

 ```
 ArPiRobot-ImageScripts is free software: you can redistribute it and/or modify
 it under the terms of the GNU Lesser General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
+the Free Softwarel Foundation, either version 3 of the License, or
 (at your option) any later version.

 ArPiRobot-ImageScripts is distributed in the hope that it will be useful,